Fristi/rimor/README.md

 - When you visit a cell the score for other cells is increased by the `recovery_rate` which is default 1
 - The algorithm tries to find a path which yields a maximum score

 Both the app/CLI allow you to load grid files which are formatted as a 2D array of integers, where each integer represents a score.
-Each line is a row and each line contains multiple integers separted by a space.
-The grid has a symmetrical height and width, so it's an NxN grid
+Each line is a row and each line contains multiple integers separated by a space.
+The grid has a symmetrical height and width, so it's an N x N grid

 ### Visualization

 You can visualize the working of the pathfinder by visiting the webpage which is hosted on [GitHub Pages](https://fristi.github.io/rimor).
 This is WebAssembly version which works well for 20x20 grids to demonstrate it visually.

+**Note that this only seems the work with Chromium based browsers, like Chrome, Brave and Edge.**

 ![visualization](visualize.png)